VaaneeTripathi/refreshable-tactile-dot-grid/README.md

 2. Can the cost be reduced further?
 3. How can it be designed to reduce reliance on ideal circumstances?

-The next few moths will be best on research, testing, and prototyping to answer these questions before the project moves forward.
+The next few months will be best on research, testing, and prototyping to answer these questions before the project moves forward.

 ### Immediate Development
 1. **Scale to Full Grid**: Build complete 55×75 actuator array